k8snetworkplumbingwg/multus-cni/README.md

 ## Contact Us

-For any questions about Multus CNI, feel free to ask a question in #general in the [NPWG Slack](https://npwg-team.slack.com/), or open up a GitHub issue.
-Request an invite to NPWG slack [here](https://intel-corp.herokuapp.com/).
+For any questions about Multus CNI, open up a GitHub issue or feel free to ask a question in #general in the [NPWG Slack](https://npwg-team.slack.com/).